MyTooliT/ICOtronic/Documentation/API/usage-streaming.rst

 For that case you can use the class :class:`MeasurementData`.
 The example code below

 - collects data for all three measurement channels,
-- applies a conversion into multiples of g for the first channel (only), and
+- applies a conversion into multiples of g for the first channel (only) and
 - checks that the values for the first channel are all between -2 g and 2 g.

 .. doctest::